usnistgov/fipy/INSTALLATION.rst

      are fewer packages available via conda_, particularly amongst the sparse matrix :ref:`SOLVERS`, but the system still should be functional.
-Significantly, you will need to download and install :ref:`Gmsh` manually when using Python 2.7.
+Significantly, you will need to download and install :term:`Gmsh` manually when using Python 2.7.

 .. attention::